-This data brief series was made possible, in part, with the generous support of the Wells Fargo Foundation and the James Irvine Foundation.
+This data brief series was made possible, in part, with the generous support of the Wells Fargo Foundation.
 Core support for the UCLA Latino Policy and Politics Institute is provided by the California State Legislature and the California Latino Legislative Caucus' Unseen Latinas Initiative.
-The research team acknowledges its longstanding partnership with the UCLA Center for Neighborhood Knowledge.
 The research team is also grateful for the data insights of Misael Galdamez, Allie Padgett, and Chhandara Pech; background research support from Paula Nazario; and review from Professor Kenya Covington.